Law Intensive 1

 - Do not attend this event if you are unwell with a contagious illness such as COVID-like symptoms.
 Contact us for a credit note to attend the next available course.

 - Face masks are not mandated, but they should be worn in indoor settings and where physical distancing is not possible if you have been exposed to a contagious illness recently.

 - Wash and sanitize your hands frequently and follow hygienic practices when coughing or sneezing.

-- It is your responsibility to check the latest border, travel and quarantine restrictions of both South Australia and your home state/country to ensure you are safe and able to travel to and from this event.
+- It is your responsibility to check the latest border, travel and quarantine restrictions to ensure you are safe and able to travel to and from this event.
 This may include applying for a travel permit.